dsohk/rancher-private-registry/docs/Exercise-03A-InstallOPA.md

 This exercise is independent.
 We'll experience ease of installing Open Policy Agent (OPA) from Rancher cluster tools and quickly setup the constaint to allow only specific registries for deployment.

+###### Usecase: At a time development and operations may need seperate/multiple container registries and it imposes security challenges.
+The Open Policy Agent Gatekeeper project can be leveraged to help enforce policies and strengthen governance in your Kubernetes environment.
+Rancher provides OPA Gatekeeper straight from the Cluster Tools to install and setup policies within few clicks.

 ## Action 1: Install Open Policy Agent (OPA)

 This action will involve 2 steps from 2B.1 to 2B.2